NAVRockClimber/NAVRockClimber.github.io/_posts/2020-01-09-init-secrets.md

 ## The dark path

-Unfortunatly Microsoft does not provide us with the possibility of a webhook, yet.
+Unfortunately Microsoft does not provide us with the possibility of a webhook, yet.
 So let us be soft on the last point of our list.
 My first idea was to put it in the installer codeunit.
 But interestingly this does not work.
 I suspect Microsoft has not access to the the customer tenant at this point.
 If somebody knows the real answer shoot me a message on twitter.
-The second best option for initilizing the secret is somewhere in the setup.
+The second best option for initializing the secret is somewhere in the setup.

 ## Are our Requirements sufficient?

 No, actually not.
 We looked at them from our point of view as ISV and partners.
-But if we take the customers position we recongize that we have to adjust these requirements a littlt bit.
+But if we take the customers position we recognize that we have to adjust these requirements a little bit.
 Let us assume the customer have to pay per usage for our services.
 Now the person with access to the keys leaves the company.
 Maybe he even leaves to a competitor.
 The customer probably won't like the idea that he still is able to access out services and want to change the keys.

 - easy changeable (for ISV and Customer)
 - easy updateable (for ISV and Customer)